herrera-ignacio/business/4hour/README.md

 > Anyone who lives within their means suffers from a lack of imagination. ~ Oscar Wilde

 > Reality is merely an illusion, albeit a very persistent one. ~ Albert Einstein

+> The first principle is that you must not fool yourself, and you are the easiest person to fool. ~ Richard P. Feynman